aws/aws-encryption-sdk-python/performance_tests/README.md

 2. Encrypt
 3. Decrypt

 We demonstrate the usage of the performance tests through an [AWS KMS Keyring](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/use-kms-keyring.html).
-However, the procedure is the same for any keyring / master key-provider.
+However, the procedure is the same for any keyring / master key-provider, with slight change in the input arguments.

 The results for the performance test will be available in the results folder in the performance_tests directory.